Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 ### Overloading

-![An image of a relatively normal FFT](./Assets/Radio/Normal-fft.png) *Pictured is a relatively normal FFT, excluding the lines*
+![An image of a relatively normal FFT](./Assets/Radio/Normal-fft.png) *Pictured is a relatively normal FFT, excluding the lines mentioned above*

-![An image of a FFT suffering from severe overloading](./Assets/Radio/Overloaded-fft.png) *After upping the gain, you can see the significant amount of FM overloading present throughout the whole FFT.*
+![An image of a FFT suffering from severe overloading](./Assets/Radio/Overloaded-fft.png) *After upping the gain, you can see the significant amount of FM overloading present throughout the whole FFT showing as "ghost" signals - signals that are not actually where your SDR is showing them to be.*

 # Mistakes and pitfalls